zdiehlio/balance-sheet-client/README.md

-# Personalized Balance Sheet Server
+# Personalized Balance Sheet Application

 This is an application to calculate your assets, liabilities, and net worth